veelo/gettext/readme.md

 Я рахую 7 яблук.
 ```
 Notice how the translation of "apple" in the last translation changes with three different endings dependent on the number of apples.

+# Impact on footprint and performance

+The implementation of Gettext keeps generated code to a minium.
+Although the `tr` template is instantiated many times with unique parameters, it does not instatiate a new function each time.
+All that is left of a `tr` instantiation after compilation are the references to the strings that were passed in.

+The discovery of translatable strings happens at compile time in the `xgettext` configuration, and the generation of the PO template happens during execution of the result of that compilation.
+So this at least doubles compile times of your projects.
+If that is problematic, the `preBuildCommands` and `copyfiles` in `dub.json` can be moved out of the `default` configuration into a `translate` or `release` configuration, so that this cost is not paid during ordinary development.

+There is a run time cost to the lookup of strings in the MO file.
+Currently, [mofile](https://code.dlang.org/packages/mofile) reads the entire file into memory and does a binary search for the untranslated string to find the translated string.
+In case the cost of this lookup would become noticable, `mofile` could easily be modified to cache the search with `std.functional.memoize`.
+Even memoizing a small number of lookups could have a big inpact on the evaluations in an event loop.

 # Limitations